Meet you at the virtual Fryeburg Fair

 Bidder registration opened Sept 12.
 Complete details are available at fryeburgfair.org.

-The unveiling of videos and contests will begin this morning, and run until Sunday, Oct.
+The unveiling of videos and contests will began Saturday and will run until Sunday, Oct.
 11, generally following the Fair’s regular schedule.

 The fair has long been renowned for its nightly musical shows at the grandstand.
 To keep that theme going, some musicians have submitted videos, including longtime fair performer Jose Duddy of Maine.
 Local musicians Heather Pierson and Jewell Clark have both composed original songs about the fair that are featured on the website.